 Bridge has always been part of the parish of Patrixbourne and there has been a chapel on this site in Bridge since 1189, it was enlarged through the 12th and 13th centuries to become a church.
 In the mid-19th century, at a time of large Victorian congregations, St Peter’s was massively restored and enlarged principally through the generosity of Mrs Mary Gregory.

-As seen today the church is the result of the extensive restoration work undertaken in 1859-60 by architect Giles Gilbert Scott, when the outside of the walls were completely refaced with dark knapped flint.
+As seen today the church is the result of the extensive restoration work undertaken in 1859-60 by architect (Sir) Giles Gilbert Scott, when the external walls were completely refaced with dark knapped flint.
 The original west doorway is mid-to-late 12th century and has fine mouldings standing out in bold relief.
-The original 12th century tower deteriorated to such an extent that in 1859-60 is was completely rebuilt above its medieval base with a shingled spire and the addition of the south-east stair turret.
-The tower is hung with a ring of two bells thoughts to have been cast in the 14th century by William le Belyetre of Canterbury.
+The original 12th century tower deteriorated to such an extent that in 1859-60 it was completely rebuilt above its medieval base with a shingled spire and the addition of the south-east stair turret.
+The tower is hung with a ring of three bells thought to have been cast in the 14th century by William le Belyetre of Canterbury.

 The Friends of St Peter’s was formed in 2015.
-It is very busy raising funds to repair the external flints and internal redecoration and £90,000 is needed for this major project.
-We are hoping work will commence autumn 2017/Spring 2018.
+It is very busy raising funds to repair the external flints and internal redecoration and £90,000 has been raised to fund this major project.
+We are hoping work will commence Autumn 2017/Spring 2018.

 The group have been active in raising money by organising Musical Concerts, a Harp Recital, a Concert by the Cathedral Chorister Choir, Plays and many other smaller events.

-Monthly ‘Coffee, Cake and Concert’ are held in Church one Saturday morning a month.
+Monthly ‘Coffee, Cake and Concert’ are held in Church on a Saturday morning.